maxvb-2003/Data-Science/README.md

 # Data-Science
-This a diary of the code within my Data Science Course!
+This is a diary of the code within my Data Science Course!